cswithdaniel/cswithdaniel/README.md

 Free video lessons on https://www.youtube.com/channel/UCSL-Yqh3riycNomgQNCjQlw (new videos weekly).

+## Who should learn from cswithdaniel?
+* Students are strongly recommended to have learned at least **Algebra 1**.
+A basic mathematical foundation will significantly help with programming.
+* Students should be able to watch the videos, do the problem sets, and compare with the available solutions of the problem sets.
+* Students should fully attempt the problem sets before viewing the solutions.
+After viewing solutions, students are strongly encouraged to understand and correct any mistakes.
+* Students are encouraged to do the problem sets of a lesson part before moving on to the next video.

 ## Why Java?
 * Java is the most popular programming language.
   * Java can run on nearly any system.